benjamin-vaysse/UTC/README.md

 ## Communication, culture & technology, management

+### LA24 : THE HISPANIC WORLD OF TODAY: LATIN AMERICA (LEVEL IV)

+LA 24 enables students to deepen their knowledge of Hispano-américain cultural diversity and to further improve their capacity to communiate in multicultural environments.

+Keywords :
+* language
+* lspeech
+* conference
+* cultural representations
+* civilisation
+* debates
+* Latin Americain reality
+* langage and discourse
+* culture
+* the arts

 ### SP02 : MANAGING A SPORT PROJECT : UNIVERSITY RUGBY TEAM -- SPRING 2019
+#### GRADE : A

 Real coaching of a sports activity or sports project or realization of a personal sports project.